ameseee/kwk-curriculum-site/web-app/lessons/js-arrays/index.md

 JavaScript gives us a tool called `Math` to do advanced math, like square roots, logarithms, etc. Included in that are some options on how to use it.
 We've got:

 - `Math.random()` - returns a random decimal between 0 and 1
-- `Math.round(number)` - returns the value of a number rounded to the nearest integer
 - `Math.floor(number)` - returns the value of a number rounded down to the nearest integer

 Let's work on generating a random number between 1 and 20.